 Sauté each side until crumbs are golden brown.

 This post was originally posted in April, 2010.
 Edited and republished November, 2018 with new photos.

-Lightly breaded fish topped with pizza sauce and mozzarella cheese.
+Lightly breaded fish topped with pizza sauce and mozzarella cheese and chopped basil.

-- Tilapia, Orange Roughy or other thin, mildly flavored fish fillets (if frozen, allow to thaw)
+- Tilapia, orange roughy or other thin, mildly flavored fish fillets (if frozen, allow to thaw)

 - Pizza Sauce